-In the ATL region, the In both sectors, the quartiles of block persistence are much larger in DJF than JJA, with DJF blocks having a median length comparable to the third quartile in JJA.
-The distribution of block persistence is remarkably similar in the ATL domain for DJF, MAM, and SON (25th percentile of ~ 6 days, median of ~ 9 days, 75th percentile of 12-14 days).
+In the ATL region, the distribution of block persistence is remarkably similar for DJF, MAM, and SON (25th percentile of $\sim$ 6 days, median of $\sim$ 9 days, 75th percentile of 12-14 days).
 The longest blocks in this domain are found in DJF and SON, lasting 39.25 and 39.75 days respectively.
-In summer however, the distribution is different and the tail is not as longMAM and SON shown in Fig. A2), with the quartiles being 4.5longest blocks lasting 39.25 (DJF) and 39.75 (SON) days, 7, and 9 daysrespectively, and the longest summer ATL block is only while the longest JJA ATL block persisted for 23 dayslong.
-Slightly more seasonal variation with block persistence is found in the PAC region (c.f.
-Fig. A2), and with the exception of winter, PAC blocks are generally slightly shorter than in the ATL domain.
-Winter PAC blocks have the largest 50th and 75th percentiles (10.63, and 16 days), and DJF (where the longest block by far occurs in the PAC region during winter (is 59 days).
+In summer however, the distribution is different and the tail is not as long, with the quartiles being 4.5, 7, and 9 days respectively, and the longest summer ATL block is only 23 days long.
+Slightly more seasonal variation with block persistence is found in the PAC region, and with the exception of winter, PAC blocks are generally slightly 225 shorter than in the ATL domain.
+Winter PAC blocks have the largest 50th and 75th percentiles (10.63, and 16 days), and the longest block by far occurs in the PAC region during winter (59 days).
 This extraordinarily persistent event resulted from two large-scale transient ridges which both stopped propagating in the PAC region.
-A long, 44 day block is also found in spring, though the median block length at 8 days is smaller than for winter.
+A long, 44-day block is also found in spring, though the median block length at 8 days is smaller than for winter.
 As in the ATL region, summer PAC blocks are much shorter than at other times of the year (e.g. the 75th percentile is only 8.57 days).
-In both regions, MAM and SON blocks are distributed similarly to those in DJF (Sect.
-A3)long), PAC block lifetimes are slightly shorter than those found in the ATL domain.
+In both regions, MAM and SON blocks are 230 distributed similarly to those in DJF (Sect.
+A1).